 Those requirements are clearly compatible with the need to ensure the highest level of health protection in the management of marketing authorisations of medicinal products.
 Before obtaining the marketing authorisation of a medicinal product, the applicant is required to prove that that medicinal product has a favourable benefit/risk balance.
 In addition, the validity of the authorisation is in principle limited to a renewable period of five years.
 In those circumstances, the system of prior authorisation allows the presumption that, during that period, in the absence of any solid evidence to the contrary, the medicinal product in question has a favourable benefit/risk balance, subject always to the possibility of suspending the authorisation in cases of emergency.
-Where there is no such evidence, the need not to reduce the range of medicinal products available for the treatment of a particular disorder argues in favour of keeping the medicinal product may be prescribed.
+Where there is no such evidence, the need not to reduce the range of medicinal products available for the treatment of a particular disorder argues in favour of keeping the medicinal product on the market so that, in every case, the most appropriate medicinal product may be prescribed.